-- To schedule an appointment or request further information on a particular collection, please email email@example.com or call 617-747-8001.
-Please note that all archival collections are stored off-site and require advance notice for retrieval.
-Certain items, such audiovisual materials requiring the production of listening or viewing copies, may require additional processing time before they are ready for use.
+All archival collections are non-circulating, but may be viewed by appointment Monday - Thursday from 10 a.m. to 4 p.m.
+Read more about Visiting the Archives and contact Berklee Archives staff for research assistance or to request an appointment.
+Please note that most archival collections are stored off-site and require advance notice for retrieval.
+Certain items, such as audiovisual materials requiring the production of listening or viewing copies, may require additional processing time.

 The personal papers of American saxophonist, clarinetist, and educator John D. LaPorta (1920-2004), who taught at Berklee College of Music from 1959-1985.
 LaPorta's papers include published and unpublished compositions and arrangements, teaching materials, correspondence, clippings, programs, assorted writings, photographs, awards, and performance recordings collected by LaPorta over the course of his career as a performer and teacher.

 The Donald Bacon papers represent the work of a journalist and photographer who documented the jazz scene in New England over an approximately twenty-five year period; 1970-1997.
 The collection includes a significant collection of incoming correspondence (he received) and outgoing correspondence (he sent) to jazz musicians, agents and other individuals.
 Photographs of jazz musicians make up another important component of the collection.
 A third category of records (Series II: Sound Recordings), are recorded interviews with musicians and live recordings of jazz concerts on audio cassette tapes.